prometheus-net/prometheus-net/README.md

 }
 ```

-The expiration logic is governed by the handles - if you obtain multiple expiring metric handles, they will each trigger expiration independently.
+The expiration logic is scoped to the factory.
+Multiple handles for the same metric from the same factory will share their expiration logic.
+However, handles for the same metric from different factories will have independent expiration logic.

 See also, [Sample.Web.MetricExpiration](Sample.Web.MetricExpiration/Program.cs).